The Best Things to Do in Banff with Kids

 However you choose to see Banff, here are our recommendations for the best things to do in Banff with kids.

-The Lakes in Banff
+Visit the Lakes in Banff

 If you’re visiting Banff National Park, you must visit at least one of the lakes.
 We visited three and still wanted more!